Opened in 1826, the Zoological Society of London, or ZSL London Zoo, is one of the oldest scientific zoos in the world.

 Get a bug’s eye view of the world of tiny giants, where you can spot spiders and ants hiding behind leaves and grasses.

-In With The Spiders is UK’s first-ever spider walkthrough exhibit.
+In With The Spiders is the UK’s first-ever spider walkthrough exhibit.

-Come closer to the reef aquarium and catch sight of underwater creatures who clean oceans, seas, and rivers.
+Come closer to the reef aquarium and see the underwater creatures that clean oceans, seas, and rivers.

 Visit the Zoo’s Partula Lab, where Critically Endangered tree snails are being reared as part of a breeding and reintroduction program to save the species from extinction.